superking84/tritetris/README.md

 Left/right arrow: Moves block from side to side.
 Up arrow: Rotate block clockwise.
 Down arrow: Pull block down faster (right now you have to press repeatedly, I
-            am going to fix so you can just hold the key down)> "P" key: Pause the game.
+            am going to fix so you can just hold the key down).
+"P" key: Pause the game.

 It's pronounced "Trite-Tris", by the way, not "Tri-Tetris."
 That makes it sound